epoupon/fileshelter/INSTALL.md

 ## Configuration
 _Fileshelter_ uses a configuration file, installed by default in `/etc/fileshelter.conf`.
 It is recommended to edit this file and change relevant settings (listen address, listen port, working directory, ...).

 A basic _Terms of Services_ is provided.
-The configuration file contains the definition of the fields needed by the default tos.
+The configuration file contains the definition of the fields needed by the default ToS.
-You may also specify an alternate tos file to fit your needs.
+You may also specify an alternate ToS file to fit your needs.

 If a setting is not present in the configuration file, a hardcoded default value is used (the same as in the [default.conf](conf/fileshelter.conf) file)

 ## Reverse proxy settings
 _Fileshelter_ is shipped with an embedded web server, but it is recommended to deploy behind a reverse proxy.
-You have to set the _behind-reverse-proxy_ option to _true_ in the `fileshelter.conf` configuration file.
+You have to set the `behind-reverse-proxy` option to `true` in the `fileshelter.conf` configuration file and to adjust the trusted proxy list in `trusted-proxies`.
+__Note__: when running in a docker environment, you have to trust the docker gateway IP (which is `172.17.0.1` by default)

 Here is an example to make _Fileshelter_ properly work on _myserver.org_ using _nginx_:
 ```